neurobionics/TMotorCANControl/README.md

         dev.update()
         dev.θ = 3.14
 ```
+Note: Most of these functions are similar in both modes.
+However, they have different controller states.
+Keep an eye out for the class enum in the respective python file.
 For more examples, see the src/TMotorCANControl/demo folder.
 Have fun controlling some TMotors!

 ## Other Resources
 1. [Setup Instructions on the OSL Website](https://opensourceleg.com/TMotorCANControl/)